 - The exchange of valid, trustworthy, and useful information, experience, and knowledge;

-- Promotion of and involvement with 'best practices of consumer engagement' in research, care, and policy;
+- Promotion of and involvement with ‘best practices of consumer engagement’ in research, care, cure, and policy;

 - The creation of a unified platform for SCI advocacy in North America;

-- NASCIC is not a trade association, lobbying entity, or treatment care center.
-Those providing such services to the spinal cord injury community may be advisory members.
+NASCIC is not a trade association, lobbying entity, or treatment care center.
+Those providing such services to the spinal cord injury community may be Partner members.